"I am sorry for insulting his singing voice": KOKA apologises to King Paluta

-King Paluta: KOKA Apologises To Musician For His Comments About His Singing Vocals (Video)
+KOKA Apologises To King Paluta For His Comments About His Singing Ability: Video

 Ghanaian entertainment pundit Kwaku Osei Koranteng Asiedu, popularly known as KOKA, has apologised to musician King Paluta for the harsh words he used to describe his singing vocals.